The Origins of the Shikinen Sengu at Ise Jingu: Emperor Tenmu's Ambition

 At the same time, Emperor Tenmu sought to unite the nation spiritually.
 From ancient times, clans throughout Japan had revered the sun as a divine power.
 Emperor Tenmu defined this sun deity as Amaterasu Ōmikami, the ancestral goddess of the imperial house, enshrined her at Ise Jingu, and established her worship as a state ritual.
 To ensure the lasting presence of this sacred power, he instituted the Shikinen Sengu, a national ceremony in which the shrine is ritually renewed every 20 years.

 Through this system, Amaterasu Ōmikami, the emperor, and the state were bound together as one.
-By repeating the Shikinen Sengu every 20 years, Emperor Tenmu established a lasting framework for reaffirming the spiritual unity of the nation.
+By establishing the Shikinen Sengu every 20 years, Emperor Tenmu created a lasting framework for reaffirming the spiritual unity of the nation.
+After he died in 686, Princess Uno Sarara (later Empress Jitō) faithfully carried forward his vision, conducting the first Shikinen Sengu four years later.
+The institution thus became not only a legacy of Emperor Tenmu but also a testament to the partnership of Tenmu and Jitō in shaping the spiritual foundations of the Japanese state.

 Emperor Tenmu Timeline